dush-t/task-manager/README.md

 2. Create a new pull request for each new feature.
 3. If you fixed an issue, reference the issue number as _issue#<issue_number>_ in your commit message.
 4. Write clear, concise commit messages.

+## TO-DO -
+1. Write front-end for web app.
+2. Write tests for the api.
+3. Write a new rounds feature, such that clubs can add juniors to rounds and then specify if a junior passed the current round or not.
+Think of recruitment process of clubs like Hindi Drama Club, which are not task based.
+4. Write chat feature using socket.io (Not important as of now).